developmentseed/titiler-cmr-compatibility/LITHOPS_WORKFLOW.md

 The workflow uses two S3 directories to track state:
 - `unprocessed/`: Collections waiting to be processed
 - `processed/`: Collections that have been successfully processed

-This eliminates expensive S3 listing operations and makes it trivial to resume processing.

 ## Prerequisites